GNEC Loan Programs

 The borrower(s)’ credit history and FICO scores are VERY important to all lenders.
 Most lenders will require a minimum credit score and if a borrower is below that threshold, the loan will be automatically denied, or the tier will be changed to higher interest rates.

-GNEC does not automatically deny an application based solely on credit score.
+Although we prefer to see a FICO score of 650 or more, GNEC does not automatically deny an application based solely on credit score.
 We recognize that scores may be impacted by factors such as high credit card utilization or isolated late payments with reasonable explanations.
-What raises concern is a consistent pattern of late payments without acceptable reasons.
+What raises concern is a history or pattern of late payments without acceptable reasons.
 Additionally, we cannot approve applicants who have filed for or been discharged from bankruptcy within the past two years.

 Late payments (or other derogatory information) WILL need a written explanation.
 Sometimes life circumstances make things inevitable.
 That may be OK, as long as the explanation makes sense to our underwriters and the issues which caused those late payments have been resolved.